ibm-cloud-docs/cis/caching-with-page-rules.md

 * Only one page rule takes effect on any request.
 * Page rules get priority in an order from top to bottom.
 After a URL matches a rule, only that rule is applied.
 In other words, if a page rule triggered already on a request, any subsequent rules that also match the URL pattern do not take effect.
-* Generally, it is recommended to order from most-specific to least-specific rules.
+* Generally, order from most-specific to least-specific rules.
 * Page rules can be disabled, in which case they take no action.
 However, you can still see the rules in the list and edit them.
 Setting the **Enabled** toggle to **Off** creates a page rule that is disabled initially.

 ## Forwarding (URL redirection)